varya/varya.github.com/index.md

 last 4 I am a member of the [BEM](http://bem.info/) team.
 Our mission is to open source the full technological stack that powers the Yandex UI framework.

-Besides the actual development of components, libraries and tools, I frequent as a speaker at tech conferences, usually advocating the BEM methodology.
+Besides the actual development of components, libraries and tools, I frequently speak at tech conferences, usually explaining the BEM methodology.
 I write articles in English and Russian, as well as tutorials and training projects to help developers perform their first dive into BEM.
 There are some links on the [content](en/content/) page for your browsing pleasure.